GayanaOW/Cretaceous-Dino-game/README.md

 # 🦖 Dinosaur Survival Game

-*A long-term survival game inspired by 7 Days to Die — dinosaurs instead of zombies.*
+*A long-term mission driven survival and crafting dinosaur game.*

 You and your friends wake up as dinosaurs from a park have escaped into the world.
 Craft, build, and survive.